 - counseling on fraud and abuse issues related to the submission of Medicare and Medicaid reimbursement claims, including compliance with the false claims laws and mandatory disclosures

-- designing, implementing and evaluating compliance programs through our Compliance Program Advisory Service
+- designing, implementing and evaluating compliance programs

 - negotiating Corporate Integrity Agreements (CIAs) imposed by the Department of Health and Human Services (HHS) Office of Inspector General (OIG) and counseling clients in meeting CIA obligations

 - conducting internal investigations regarding possible overpayments or other compliance failures

 - advising pharmaceutical manufacturers on whether certain discount arrangements and bundled sales of products comport with the federal Anti-Kickback Law

 - advising pharmaceutical manufacturers on fraud and abuse compliance policies relating to quality programs, refill reminders and other product support programs

 - requesting advisory opinions on behalf of pharmaceutical manufacturers from the OIG, including requests regarding the Anti-Kickback Law compliance implications of proposed discount arrangements and patient assistance programs

 - counseling a large retail pharmacy chain on vicarious liability for fraud and abuse violations committed by its employees under state patient brokering and anti-rebate statutes and the Anti-Kickback Law